#04 Percentage variables normalization

 Data & measurement

-We Bafuliiru normalize Kifuliiru impact variables from heterogeneous raw measures to [0,1].
-State targets v_i^target and level ceilings alongside every reported Kifuliiru norm.
-Write explicit operational definitions for each symbol in your Kifuliiru protocol, even when abbreviations look standard.
-We Bafuliiru log instrument versions, sample frames, and cleaning rules whenever we refresh Kifuliiru estimates so longitudinal Kifuliiru comparisons stay valid.
+Normalize impact variables from heterogeneous raw measures to [0,1].
+State targets v_i^target and level ceilings alongside every reported norm.
+Write explicit operational definitions for each symbol in your protocol, even when abbreviations look standard.
+Log instrument versions, sample frames, and cleaning rules whenever estimates are refreshed so longitudinal comparisons stay valid.

 Solution & proof

 Conceptual summary: For variables already in percent (youth speakers, transmission, bilingual share): divide by 100 for a [0,1] scale.
-We Bafuliiru treat this as a Kifuliiru measurement recipe: map each symbol to an empirical quantity about Kifuliiru or its speakers, substitute estimates, and simplify with ordinary algebra (including logarithms, min/max caps, or piecewise branches where shown).
-Where limits or integrals appear, approximate with discrete sums on real Kifuliiru cohorts or time steps when closed forms are impractical.
-Interpret the result against thresholds and narratives in the cited source, and when we share how Kifuliiru is doing with other Bafuliiru communities and partners—not in isolation, and not as if Kifuliiru were only an object of outside study.
+Treat this as a measurement recipe: map each symbol to an empirical quantity, substitute estimates, and simplify with ordinary algebra (including logarithms, min/max caps, or piecewise branches where shown).
+Where limits or integrals appear, approximate with discrete sums on cohorts or time steps when closed forms are impractical.
+Interpret the result against thresholds in the cited source and report uncertainty on inputs.

 Source